sayanarijit/sayanarijit.github.io/src/site/notes/concepts.md

 Argument: Credit vs copyright.

-Argument: Acceptance vs Motivation/Enthusiasm vs Sound Judgement
+Argument: Acceptance vs Motivation/Enthusiasm vs Sound Judgement.

+Point of view: Embrace bubbles because the whole humanity and even the whole universe is just a bubble.

 ---